FreeMasen/WiredForge.com/content/blog/wasmer_plugin_pt_3.md

 multiply 10: (72, "supercalifragilisticexpialidocioussupercalifragilisticexpialidocioussupercalifragilisticexpialidocioussupercalifragilisticexpialidocioussupercalifragilisticexpialidocioussupercalifragilisticexpialidocioussupercalifragilisticexpialidocioussupercalifragilisticexpialidocioussupercalifragilisticexpialidocioussupercalifragilisticexpialidocious")
 ```

 Huzzah!
 It still works!
-Let's get back to that library in the crate root.
+We still are requiring that plugin developers know a little too much about the inner workings of our system though.
+Let's use the library we put in the workspace root to take care of this last little hurdle.
 Instead of importing the macro directly into the plugin, if we were to import it into our library, we would have a more convenient package to import in the plugin.
-Let's update that library and then we will look at how that cleans up the plugin.
+We can also take care of our dependencies problem at the same time.
+Let's update that project to package all of our requirements for the plugin develper.

 ```toml
 # ./Cargo.toml